Sonjajo/workoutwars22/README.md

 1. Log onto [www.godaddy.com](www.godaddy.com) using the pie queens username and password (can be found on the workout wars google doc which is not linked here for security reasons).
 2. Under `Domains`, next to `piequeens.org`, select `DNS`.
-3. Find the record named `workoutwars` of type `A` and edit the IP to point to the public **IPv4** address of your new server.
+3. Find the record named `workoutwars` of type `A` and edit the IP to point to the public **IPv4** address of your new server. (the shorter IP address, separated by dots)
 4. Find the record named `workoutwars` of type `AAAA` and edit the IP to point to the public **IPv6** address of your new server.
-Make sure to save your changes.
+Make sure to save your changes. (the longer IP address, separated by colons)

 ### Set up your Environment on Ubuntu